marcboscher/crosscheck/README.md

 > Collaborate across tools.

-*This project is still at an early stage and should be considered experimental.*
+*This project was replaced by a much more complete solution: http://unito.io*

 CrossCheck lets you use [Asana](http://asana.com) as a frontend to manage work in other end systems.
 Currently only GitHub is supported, with some big limitations